Seal brown (horse)

-Black bay is a hair coat color of horses characterized by a near-black body color; with black points, the mane, tail and legs; but also reddish or tan areas around the eyes, muzzle, behind the elbow and in front of the stifle.
+Seal brown is a hair coat color of horses characterized by a near-black body color; with black points, the mane, tail and legs; but also reddish or tan areas around the eyes, muzzle, behind the elbow and in front of the stifle.
 The term is not to be confused with "brown", which is used by some breed registries to refer to either a seal brown horse or to a dark bay without the additional characteristics of seal brown.

-Like bay, the black bay color lacks the non-agouti mutation that would create a fully black horse.
-The genetics behind black bay are not known, but some think it is caused by an allele of agouti called At.
-A DNA test said to detect the black bay (At) allele was developed, but the test was never subjected to peer review and due to unreliable results was subsequently pulled from the market.
+Like bay, the seal brown color lacks the non-agouti mutation that would create a fully black horse.
+The genetics behind seal brown are not known, but some think it is caused by an allele of agouti called At.
+A DNA test said to detect the seal brown (At) allele was developed, but the test was never subjected to peer review and due to unreliable results was subsequently pulled from the market.